 - withdrawal from certain drugs, such as those used to treat anxiety and sleep disorders

 It’s suggested that you complete a self-assessment questionnaire before other testing.
 This can help you decide whether you may have an anxiety disorder or if you may be reacting to a certain situation or event.
 If your self-assessments lead you to believe that you may have an anxiety disorder, your doctor may then ask you to take a clinical assessment or conduct a structured interview with you.

 Your doctor may use one or more of the following tests to assess your level of anxiety.

 Zung Self-Rating Anxiety Scale

-The Zung test is a 20-item questionnaire that asks you to rate your anxiety from “a little of the time” to “most of the time” on subjects such as nervousness, anxiety, shaking, rapid heartbeat, fainting, frequent urination, and nightmares.
-This test is completed by the patient and assessed by a trained professional.
+The Zung test is a 20-item questionnaire.
+It asks you to rate your anxiety from “a little of the time” to “most of the time” on subjects such as:

 Hamilton Anxiety Scale (HAM-A)

-Developed in 1959, the Hamilton test was one of the first rating scales for anxiety, and it is still widely used in clinical and research settings.
-It involves 14 questions that rate moods, fears, and tension as well as physical, mental, and behavioral traits.
-Unlike the Zung test, a professional administers the Hamilton test.
+Developed in 1959, the Hamilton test was one of the first rating scales for anxiety.
+It’s still widely used in clinical and research settings.
+It involves 14 questions that rate moods, fears, and tension, as well as physical, mental, and behavioral traits.
+A professional must administer the Hamilton test.

 Beck Anxiety Inventory (BAI)